Last Updated | August 30, 2022

 The policy and procedure template in the electronic health records must include amendments and corrections.
 The changes are made in the form of amendments, deletions, and addendums.
 However, the changes are not limited to the back-end programs.
 As far as the changes are concerned, it must have the feature to change the account number, medical record number, patient name, service data, and signature.

 - Authentication, Dating, And Timing

 The authentication and timing must be consistent and comply with federal and state laws.
-All the entries and data in the medical records must be authenticated, dated, and timed in the electrical as well as written form.
+All the entries and data in the medical records must be authenticated, dated, and timed in electrical as well as written form.
 This must be done by the person who is responsible for providing the provided services.
 Also, all the information and entries must be documented accurately.

-When it comes down to the versioning in medical record documentation, the healthcare facilities have to check if different versions of the document will be displayed or only the final version.
+When it comes down to the versioning of medical record documentation, the healthcare facilities have to check if different versions of the document will be displayed or only the final version.
 In addition, it outlines who will have access to the document version, and the flagging must be outlined for every version and their availability.